MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/deeplink.md

 ## Deep linking to Kusto.WebExplorer

-In addition to the query parameters mentioned above, the following parameters may appear in UI deep links to Kusto.WebExplorer:
+In addition to the query parameters mentioned above, the following parameters might appear in UI deep links to Kusto.WebExplorer:

 |Parameter   |Description|